Kundt spacetimes minimally coupled to scalar field: Nonlinear Electrodynamics

 \section{Nonlinear Electrodynamics}

-So far we considered only scalar field with possibly a nonvanishing cosmological constant.
+So far we have considered only a scalar field possibly with a nonvanishing cosmological constant.
 It is interesting to investigate the possibility of having some form of the nonlinear electrodynamics (NE) as an additional source.
-We assume general Lagrangian of the nonlinear electromagnetic field $\mathcal{L}(F)$ to be an arbitrary function of the invariant $F=F_{\mu \nu}F^{\mu \nu}$ constructed from closed Maxwell 2-form $F_{\mu \nu}$ with the following energy momentum tensor
+We assume the Lagrangian of the nonlinear electromagnetic field $\mathcal{L}(F)$ to be an arbitrary function of the invariant $F=F_{\mu \nu}F^{\mu \nu}$ constructed from a closed Maxwell 2-form $F_{\mu \nu}$ with the following energy momentum tensor